 When thinking through paint colors, we wanted to paint it a neutral color so our boys would feel comfortable playing in it with their friends, but as I mentioned earlier, we also wanted the playhouse to resemble the house we plan to build in the coming years.
 We went with Sherwin-Williams paint and used their Emerald Exterior Latex Paint in the color Pure White.
 I love the Pure White color because it’s literally a pure white, but it’s not too bright on eyes in the sun.
 It’s a crisp white, and it looks SO good with the contrast of the black shingles, the black sconces and lanterns we used for decoration, and the black planters we found for either side of the doors.

 My husband handled the painting and I was so pleased with how it turned out!
 He taped off the windows with plastic and he borrowed a sprayer from a friend.
 It really made the entire process easy and we were so pleased with the high quality of the paint.
 He started with a coat of primer and finished with two coats of the Pure White paint.
 After three weeks of heavy play, and hot temperatures, I’m happy to report the paint is holding up very well and still looks as good as when it was painted!

 Is that not the most adorable little playhouse you’ve ever seen?
 I hope you love these outdoor playhouse plans as much as we do!
 I love waking up on Saturday mornings to hearing my big kids outside playing in their playhouse and it makes my heart so happy to know they will be able to enjoy this for years to come!
-Be sure to come back tomorrow for the before and after of our playset install, and I’ll have one final post to show you how we decorated it all.
+Be sure to come back for the before and after of our outdoor wooden playset makeover, and I’ll have one final post to share outdoor playhouse decorating ideas.
 I literally can’t wait to take you on a tour of the inside!
 Here’s a handy pin to save these outdoor playhouse plans for later, thanks so much for stopping by today!